-Once diagnosed, people with celiac disease often receive no instruction on the only medical intervention to treat their condition: the gluten-free diet.
+Once diagnosed, people with celiac disease often receive no instruction on the only medical intervention to treat their condition: strict adherence to a gluten-free diet for life.
 As a result, the newly diagnosed celiac struggles to learn the diet on his/her own, often consuming gluten by mistake and delaying their recovery.

 Gluten-Free Care Package Program

-Basket of food and resource materials helps to instruct dietitians and newly diagnosed patients on the gluten-free diet.
+Basket of sample gluten-free foods and resource materials helps to instruct dietitians and newly diagnosed patients on the gluten-free diet.

 Annual Celiac Blood Screening